rodamaral/awesome-smw/README.md

 ## License

 This repository is licensed under the [Do What the Fuck You Want to Public License](http://www.wtfpl.net/).
-Its full content will be located in the `LICENSE` file.
+Its full content is located in the `LICENSE` file.